New Zealand Sea Cadet Corps: Cadet and Non-Commissioned Officer Ranks

 The CDT prefix/suffix is used to distinguish regular force personnel from those of the Cadet Forces.

-However, whilst not all cadets become NCOs, all get the chance to train and progress through the different levels of training, Ordinary Cadet, 1 Star, 2 Star, and 3 Star levels, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and seamanship studies.
+While not all cadets become NCOs, by demonstrating knowledge and skills in subjects including cadet forces knowledge, general service knowledge, leadership, firearms safety, and seamanship studies, all get the chance to train and progress through the different levels of training: Ordinary Cadet, 1 Star, 2 Star, and 3 Star.

 Commissioned Officer Ranks

 Sea Cadet Corps Officers also follow the RNZN Rank structure, and are:

 Note: All instances of Lieutenant are pronounced "Leftenant" in line with the United Kingdom Ministry of Defence pronunciation.